Effective reduction for a nonlocal Zakai stochastic partial differential equation in data assimilation: Statements of Main Results

 We will examine the convergence of the solution $v^\epsilon$ of (\ref{21}) in some probabilistic sense, as $\epsilon\rightarrow0$, and to specify the limit $v$.
-We will see that the limit process $w$ satisfies the following \emph{local} stochastic partial differential equation (\textbf{homogenized system}):
+We will see that the limit process $v$ satisfies the following \textbf{nonlocal} stochastic partial differential equation (\textbf{effective system}):

 where